CntoDev/cnto-additions-old/doc/editor_extensions.md

 The team (unit) color inside a group (squad/fireteam), shown on the vanilla group HUD and ShackTac radar HUD.

+### Object: Control, ACRE2 Preset Channels
+Default ACRE2 radio channels, set on mission start, for the unit.
+Works only on player units.
+This field itself is a list of channel numbers to be set on 1st radio, 2nd radio, etc. according to unit inventory order.
+Extra values are ignored (player has less radios than channels specified) and 0 as a channel number means to not touch that specific radio (leave default channel).

+Useful for company-wide channel presets for both short and long range radios.

 ### Object: Extended Gear
 Overrides for equipment pieces that are normally set from a player's profile.
 Allows forcing facewear (ie. balaclava for special forces), insignia or even